Identification

 Age assessment of unaccompanied children

 The IPA contains a number of provisions relating to age assessment and identification of unaccompanied children.
-Section 24 IPA allows the Minister, or an international protection officer to arrange an examination to determine the age of an applicant to see if he/she is under the age of 18 years.
+Section 24 IPA allows the Minister, or an international protection officer to arrange an examination by an officer of Tusla, to determine the age of an applicant to see if they are under the age of 18 years.
 An examination is required to be:

 • performed with full respect for the applicant’s dignity,